24 Things to Do in Dallas—The Ultimate Guide

 6. Dallas World Aquarium

-• Tickets: Around $27 for adults and $19 for children (ages 2–12)
+• Tickets cost about $27 for adults and $19 for kids (ages 2–12).

 • Hours: Open daily, 8:30 AM to 5 PM